Read Time : 3 Minutes

 Should You Consider a Wind-Solar Hybrid?

 Of all the renewable energies available for homes and businesses, wind turbine power is probably the most problematical when it comes to gaining the right finance.
 A number of urban sites such as schools have opted for a combination of wind and solar to provide their energy needs.
-The cheaper building mounted wind turbines work well in the winter whilst the solar draws in the energy more over the summer months.
-Look here for some more UK companies offering finance for renewable technologies.
+The cheaper building mounted wind turbines may perform better in winter months, whilst the solar draws in the energy more over the summer months.

 Find a local installer